ncatlab/nlab-content/pages/236.md

 Given an [[action]] $\rho$ of a [[group]] $G$ on a [[set]] $S$, the action groupoid $S//G$ is a bit like the quotient set $S/G$ (the set of $G$-orbits).
 But, instead of taking elements of $S$ in the same $G$-orbit as being [[equality|equal]] in $S/G$, in the action groupoid they are just [[isomorphism|isomorphic]].
 We may think of the action groupoid as a [[homological resolution|resolution]] of the usual quotient.
 When the action of $G$ on $S$ fails to be free, the action groupoid is generally better-behaved than the quotient set.

 The action groupoid also goes by other names, including 'weak quotient'.
 It is a special case of a 'pseudo colimit', as explained below.
-It is also called a "semi direct product" and then written $S \rtimes G$.
+It is also called a "[[semidirect product]]" and then written $S \rtimes G$.
 The advantage of this is that it accords with the generalisation to the action of a group $G$ on a groupoid $S$, which is relevant to orbit space considerations, since if $G$ acts on a space $X$ it also acts on the fundamental groupoid of $X$ (see "Topology and Groupoids", Chapter 11).

 #Definition#